The Internet Health Consultants

 Also, I believe that what defines treatment success from one of these health consultants is very subjective indeed.
 For instance, what I would describe as a complete failure in treatment, one of these health consultants might describe as a partial success.
 Unfortunately, and more often than not, I have seen a cash strapped floxies pay out $1000 or more in consulting fees and walk away no healthier than they were when they started out and many times more frustrated, confused, and definitely lighter in the pocketbook.

 Now I want to throw in the caveat that if a person wants to pay these individuals for acknowledgement of their condition, more power to you.
-However, I consider the $350 to $550 or more per initial hour price tag and anywhere from $75 to $250 per half-hour follow up price tag a little steep.
+However, I consider the $350 to $950 or more per initial hour price tag and anywhere from $75 to $250 per half-hour follow up price tag a little steep.
 I have said before, for myself, if I want acknowledgement of my condition, I will pay a psychologist for that, and get a professional opinion that carries about as much weight in the medical world, but usually paying a lot less.
+Also, because of the unapologetically high prices charged by some of these ‘consultants’ I have disassociated myself from advertising or recommending

 Am I being too hard on these Internet health consultants?
 Well actually maybe not hard enough, since I have a boatload of stories, that range from; charging for appointments that did not occur, forgetting about the patient’s medical condition, unresponsive to emails, lost emails, misplaced medical records, bad mouthing other health consultants, talking about non-related information during the consult and charging for the time, and the list goes on and on.